rricharz/Tek4010/README.md

 this will kill the PiDP-11 simh emulator right away.
 First run down your historical operating system and simh properly, before detaching the terminal emulator!

+**Using tek4010 with a serial link**

+Teunis van Beelen has written a helper program to use tek4010 with a serial link.
+This is beta-test software at the moment.
+Feedback to rricharz77@gmail.com is very much appreciated.

+First, install the helper program.
+The helper program is on gitlab, not github.

+        cd
+        git clone git://gitlab.com/Teuniz/rs232-console
+	cd rs232-console
+        make

+Put a copy of the executable file rs232-console somewhere where your shell will find it, for example in /home/pi/bin or /usr/bin.

+Test the serial connection to your host using rs232-console with

+        rs232-console <-p port> <-b baudrate> <-m mode> <-f hardware>

+Details of the command line parameters of rs232-console can be found in its README file.

+Once this works, you can use it with tek4010 as follows:

+        ./tek4010 [options of tek4010] rs232-console [options of rs232-console]

+It has happened that the serial port remained locked after tek4010 is quit.
+I think this has been fixed, but if it still happens, please report details to rricharz77@gmail.com, and use,

+        pkill rs232-console

+to kill any still running rs232-console process and unlock the serial port.

 **Options of the command tek4010**

 Call the command tek4010 using the following syntax: